-Ultrasound guided injections are also used for injections of elbow nerves that can be injured during trauma and repetitive overuse.
+Ultrasound-guided injections are also used for injections of elbow nerves that can be injured during trauma and repetitive overuse.

-PRP (platelet rich plasma) injections are now available for patients with elbow tendonitis who have failed to respond to other treatments.
+PRP (platelet-rich plasma) injections are now available for patients with elbow tendonitis who have failed to respond to other treatments.

-In cases of Upper Limb Spasticity, Botox injections are used to calm down the spastic muscles.
+In cases of upper limb spasticity, Botox injections are used to calm down the spastic muscles.

-Our physicians use EMG assistance to find the spasaming muscles and we are one of the first groups in the country to use ultrasound technology to more accurately and safely guide the Botox injections.
+Our physicians use EMG assistance to find the spasming muscles and we are one of the first groups in the country to use ultrasound technology to more accurately and safely guide the Botox injections.

-We employ state of the art physical therapy for correction of joint dysfunction, muscle imbalances, arch abnormalities and weakness that so frequently lead to overuse related elbow problems.
+We employ state-of-the-art physical therapy for correction of joint dysfunction, muscle imbalances, arch abnormalities and weakness that so frequently lead to overuse-related elbow problems.

 When chronic painful elbow conditions such as often seen in trauma are encountered, the patient is referred for specialized treatments known as ART and Graston mobilization to a chiropractor that works closely with our physicians.